 Smithsburg in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-39° 39.182′ N, 77° 34.691′ W. Marker is in Smithsburg, Maryland, in Washington County.
-Marker can be reached from West Water Street (Maryland Route 66), on the left when traveling east.
-Touch for map.
-Marker is on the left side of the Veterans Park entrance.
-Marker is in this post office area: Smithsburg MD 21783, United States of America.
+Marker has been reported damaged.
+39° 39.213′ N, 77° 34.515′ W. Marker is in Smithsburg, Maryland, in Washington County.
+Marker is on West Water Street (Maryland Route 66) east of Touch for map.
+Marker is at or near this postal address: 21 West Water Street, Smithsburg MD 21783, United States of America.
+Touch for directions.

 Categories. • War, US Civil •

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 6, 2007, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 1,320 times since then and 62 times this year.
-Photos: 1, 2, 3. submitted on August 6, 2007, by Craig Swain of Leesburg, Virginia. • J. J. Prats was the editor who published this page.
+This page was last revised on April 6, 2019.
+This page originally submitted on April 6, 2019, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 42 times since then.
+Photos: 1, 2, 3. submitted on April 6, 2019, by Devry Becker Jones of Washington, District of Columbia.